samrasay/template/essays/smartquestions.md

 As an example, here is what is considered to a "smart" question:
 <img class="ui centered huge image" src="/images/smartquestion.png">

 The question is short and simple, and the user describes his experiences with the issue.
-The user provides examples of the methods he's used to compare strings, and shows that he understands how to use '==' and '.equals()'
+The user provides examples of the methods he's used to compare strings, and shows that he understands how to use `==` and `.equals()`